 The Springs Resort & Spa at Arenal

-Aptly named for its 28 mineral hot springs pools, The Springs Resort & Spa at Arenal is an enormous Costa Rican playground of hot springs, rooms, amenities, and meeting spaces stretching across 165 acres next to the volcano.
-Attracting a mix of families, couples, celebs, and business travelers, there are 74 rooms (and 14 different room types) on the property; the highest-tier are villas modeled after Swiss ski chalets and equipped with their own golf carts.
-All rooms have a rustic-luxe motif with wood, bamboo, and wicker accents, and big marble bathrooms with jetted tubs.
-The best part: Each room has a spacious furnished outdoor space with volcano views, which on a clear day, is a sight to behold.
+Aptly named for its 28 mineral hot springs, The Springs Resort & Spa at Arenal is an enormous Costa Rican playground of thermal pools, rooms, amenities, and meeting spaces stretching across 165 acres next to the volcano.
+Attracting a mix of families, couples, celebs, and business travelers, the resort has 74 rooms (and 14 different room types) on the property; the highest tier is villas modeled after Swiss ski chalets and equipped with their own golf carts.
+All rooms have a rustic-luxe motif with wood, bamboo, and wicker accents, plus big marble bathrooms with jetted tubs.
+The best part: Each unit has a spacious furnished outdoor space with volcano views, which, on a clear day, is a sight to behold.

-The springs are of course the main draw and there are multiple pools ranging from 83 to 103 degrees Fahrenheit situated on a volcano-facing slope surrounded by greenery.
-It will be hard to leave the property with five bars and five restaurants, including a sports bar, sushi, and fine dining options.
-There’s also a 14,000-square-foot fitness center including a rock-climbing wall and rafting and inner-tubing on the hotel's private stretch of the class-3 Arenal River.
+Of course, the onsite hot springs are the main draw, with multiple pools ranging from 83 to 103 degrees Fahrenheit situated on a volcano-facing slope surrounded by greenery.
+You don't even need to leave the property, thanks to its five bars and five restaurants, including a sports bar, sushi restaurant, and fine dining options.
+There’s also a 14,000-square-foot fitness center, including a rock-climbing wall and rafting and inner-tubing on the hotel's private stretch of the class-3 Arenal River.

-Not to be confused with its bigger, family-friendly sister property, Nayara Springs is the secluded, adults-only boutique hotel next door surrounded by tropical rainforest.
-The only draw-back here?
-No volcano views.
+Not to be confused with its bigger, family-friendly sister property, Nayara Gardens, the luxurious Nayara Springs is a secluded, adults-only boutique hotel surrounded by tropical rainforest.
+The only drawback here is the lack of volcano views.
 What you get, though, is the ultimate stay in privacy.

-Each of the resort’s individual villas—16 of them—feature its very own thermal plunge pool (an anomaly on this list) fed by natural mineral hot springs and romantic, contemporary, and slightly exotic, décor in the form of indigenous wood and stone.
-Expect special touches like four-poster beds, indoor-outdoor showers, and big furnished decks leading to the pools complete with daybeds, dining areas, and hammocks.
-The Spring Villas also come with a private concierge who will be available to help with activities, room service, and restaurant reservations.
+Each of the resort’s individual villas—16 of them—feature a private thermal plunge pool (an anomaly on this list) fed by natural mineral hot springs and romantic, contemporary, and slightly exotic décor in the form of indigenous wood and stone.
+Expect special touches like four-poster beds, indoor-outdoor showers, and big furnished decks leading to the pools, complete with daybeds, dining areas, and hammocks.
+The Spring Villas also come with a private concierge who can help arrange laundry service, transportation, and restaurant reservations.

-The resort offers a bevy of freebies (free minibar items, free international calls) and gadgets (Bluetooth music players, espresso machines), as well as access to the property next door for excellent dining options including a charming wine bar and coffee shop, as well as the resort's weekly cocktail party.
-Morning yoga classes are also held in the yoga hut.
+The resort offers a bevy of freebies (such as free minibar items and free international calls) and gadgets (think Bluetooth music players and espresso machines).
+You'll also have access to the property next door for excellent dining options, including a charming wine bar and coffee shop, plus the resort's weekly cocktail party.
+For a refreshing start to the day, check out the morning yoga classes held in the yoga hut.